maziac/DeZog/design/Portfolio.md

 This is a small Z80 assembler program that just puts some colored lines on the ZX Spectrum's screen.
 The intention is to use this as a kind of tutorial for DeZog (Z80 debugger).

-## z80dismblr

-z80dismblr is a command line disassembler for the Z80 CPU.
-Is not directly related to DeZog but it is also contained in side DeZog.
-I.e. all sources are copied in DeZog.